 - “One candidate handcuffed himself to the desk during the interview.”

 Although these blunders are extreme, even small mistakes during the job interview can cause professionals to miss out on opportunities.
-To help applicants put their best foot forward, Robert Half has recently launched a website, www.roberthalf.com/dont-let-this-happen-to-you, with satrirical videos showing interviews that have gone awry, along with tips for avoiding common blunders.
+To help applicants put their best foot forward, Robert Half has recently launched a website, www.roberthalf.com, with satirical videos showing interviews that have gone awry, along with tips for avoiding common blunders.
 The videos were created as part of a crowdsourcing competition and are part of Robert Half’s new career blunders video series, Don’t Let This Happen to You.

 “For many, the interview process can be a stressful and nerve-wracking experience and can lead to subtle interview mistakes,” explained Phil Sheridan, managing director of Robert Half UK.
 “To put your best foot forward, try to let your personality shine through as employers are looking for candidates who display excellent interpersonal skills and good judgment in addition to strong technical capabilities.”

 Interpersonal abilities, or lack thereof, got the following job seekers into trouble: